Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 Toasts are small html snippets that will pop up when user preforms an action such adding items in shopping basket.
 I was really impressed how good the look from UI side.
 The data- autohide that’s puts in the toast template from bootstrap gives the user the ability to dismiss the notification on their own.
 The data autohide and the data -dismiss are required to prevent the data-autohide to automatic go away in a few seconds.

-## Existing Features

-The site is created on a full stack Django framework, deployed on Heroku and uses AWS S3 to host media and static files.
-While working locally it uses the Sqlite3 database, but when deployed to Heroku a Postgres database.
-Full authentication on site is provided by Django Allauth.
-Super users have availability to add, edit and delete items.
+# Testing UX

-As a user i want to be able to:                                                                                                                                        Viewing and Navigation
+As a visitor i want to be able to:                                                                                                                                       * Easily understand the main purpose of the site.
 * Want to view a list of products so I can select which to purchase.
 Select a product to show more on the home page and you will be able to see products and scroll down on the page.